Amyloid plaques: History

 In 1892, Paul Blocq and Gheorghe Marinescu first described the presence of plaques in grey matter.
 They referred to the plaques as 'nodules of neuroglial sclerosis'.
 In 1898, Emil Redlich reported plaques in three patients, two of whom had clinically verified dementia.
 Redlich used the term 'miliary sclerosis' to describe plaques because he thought they resembled millet seeds, and he was the first to refer to the lesions as 'plaques'.

 In the early 20th century, Oskar Fischer noted their similarity to actinomyces 'Drusen' (geode-like lesions), leading him to call the degenerative process 'drusige Nekrose'.
 Alois Alzheimer is often credited with first linking plaques to dementia in a 1906 presentation (published in 1907), but this short report focused mainly on neurofibrillary tangles, and plaques were only briefly mentioned.
 Alzheimer's first substantive description of plaques appeared in 1911.
 In contrast, Oskar Fischer published a series of comprehensive investigations of plaques and dementia in 1907, 1910 and 1912.
-By 1911 Max Bielschowsky proposed the amyloid-nature of plaque deposits.
+By 1911, Max Bielschowsky proposed the amyloid-nature of plaque deposits.
 This was later confirmed by Paul Divry, who showed that plaques that are stained with the dye Congo Red show the optical property of birefringence, which is characteristic of amyloids in general.

 In 1911, Teofil Simchowicz introduced the term 'senile plaques' to denote their frequent presence in the brains of older individuals.
-In 1968, a quantitative analysis by Gary Blessed, Bernard Tomlinson and Martin Roth confirmed the association of senile plaques with dementia.
-Henryk Wisniewski and Robert Terry coined the term 'neuritic plaques' in 1973 to designate plaques that include abnormal neuronal processes (neurites).
-An important advance in 1984 and 1985 was the identification of Aβ as the protein that forms the cores of plaques.
+In 1968, a quantitative analysis confirmed the association of senile plaques with dementia.
+The term 'neuritic plaques' was used in 1973 to designate plaques that include abnormal neuronal processes (neurites).
+An advance in 1984 and 1985 was the identification of Aβ as the protein that forms the cores of plaques.
 This discovery led to the generation of new tools to study plaques, particularly antibodies to Aβ, and presented a molecular target for the development of potential therapies for Alzheimer's disease.
-Knowledge of the amino acid sequence of Aβ also enabled scientists to discover genetic mutations that cause autosomal dominant Alzheimer's disease, all of which increase the likelihood that Aβ will aggregate in the brain.